ctm/mb2-doc/src/fun_money.md

 ### Pay-outs

-The three ways you can gain Fun Money are:
+The four ways you can gain Fun Money are:
 1. Finishing high in a tournament
 2. Busting a player in a bounty tournament
+3. Being one of the top three ticket winners in a derby tournament
-3. Leaving a Ring Game with more chips than you entered with
+4. Leaving a Ring Game with more chips than you entered with